Minimizing Upper Confidence Bounds: A Data-Driven Framework for Stochastic Programming: Average Percentile Upper Bound

-While $\bU_{\text{ Efron}}^\alpha [ \mu | \widehat \dP_N ]$, the percentile-based upper bound, is satisfactory in many statistical analyses, it is non-convex and difficult to control/optimize for highly skewed distributions, which are regarded as inferior properties in the realm of optimization.
-Therefore, we extend Efron's upper bound by averaging over the values to the right of the $100(1-\alpha)$-th percentile.
+While this percentile-based UCB is satisfactory in many statistical analyses, it is non-convex and difficult to control/optimize for highly skewed distributions, which are regarded as inferior properties in the realm of optimization.
+Therefore, we extend Efron's UCB by averaging over the values to the right of the $100(1-\alpha)$-th percentile.

 \begin{definition} The \textit{average percentile} upper bound for $\mu$ with a nominal level $(1- \alpha)$ is denoted as